 B.A., University of Kansas; B.S., University of Kansas; J.D., University of Notre Dame

-Professor Ng has extensive legal experience working in the private, NGO and government sectors.
-He is an attorney in the Office of the General Counsel of the U.S. Agency for International Development (USAID) where he provides legal and policy advice for the Agency’s private sector engagement policy.
+Professor Ng has extensive legal experience working in the private, NGO, and government sectors.
+He is currently an attorney in the Office of the General Counsel of the U.S. Agency for International Development (USAID) where he provides legal and policy advice for the Agency’s private sector engagement team.
+He also co-leads the D.C. chapter of the Impact Investing Legal Working Group.
 He previously served as the USAID attorney for Power Africa, a presidential initiative launched by the Obama Administration with the goal of doubling electricity access in sub-Saharan Africa.

 Prior to joining USAID, Professor Ng was the first Global Legal Director for Ashoka: Innovators for the Public, an international NGO known for starting the modern social entrepreneurship movement.
 While at Ashoka, Professor Ng developed the idea for the first center for law and social entrepreneurship, which is now the Grunin Center for Law and Social Entrepreneurship at NYU Law School and for which he serves as an advisory board member.